 Additionally, numerous trails beckon riders of both styles, Western and English, out to enjoy the amazing scenery of the place we all call home.
 We are fortunate to have so much riding diversity right here in our own backyard.
-Yet, with diversity comes the question:
+Yet, with diversity comes the question: “Which riding style is best, English or Western?”

 Which riding style is best, English or Western?